SumoLogic/sumologic-documentation/docs/cse/schema/schema-attributes.md

     </strong>
    </td>
    <td>
-    The unique identifier provided to a discreet container which packages together the elements required to run software.
+    The unique identifier provided to a discrete container which packages together the elements required to run software.
    </td>
   </tr>
   <tr>